 Applicants for the Research Assistantships should submit the following:

-- A one-page CL explaining interest in the specific position and outlining any relevant qualifications and experience
+- A one-page CL explaining interest in the specific position, outlining any relevant qualifications and experience, and list availability

-Completed applications should by sent in one document (Word or PDF format)
+Completed applications should by sent in one clean document (Word or PDF format)

 All currently enrolled undergraduate students of Harvard College are eligible to apply.